sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

     Server ->> Client: HTTP Response
 ```

-Yes, this is **three round trips** before the client even sends a request.
-By combining TLS 1.3, QUIC and HTTP/3 we can do away with several of those round trips.
+Yes, this process involves **three round trips** before the client even sends a request.
+Viewed in this way, this seems shockingly slow to me.
+By combining TLS 1.3, QUIC and HTTP/3, we can do away with several of those round trips.
 So with HTTP/3 it typically looks like this with only a single round trip before we can issue our request:

 ```mermaid
 sequenceDiagram